mcneel/developer.rhino3d.com/_guide_topics/cpp/your_first_plugin_windows.md

 ### Plugin Wizard

-1. Launch *Visual Studio 2010* and navigate to *File* > *New* > *Project...*.
+1. Launch *Visual Studio 2015* and navigate to *File* > *New* > *Project...*.
-1. From the *New Project* dialog, select the *Rhino 5.0 Plug-in* template from the list of installed templates...
+1. From the *New Project* dialog, select the *Rhinoceros 6 Plug-in* template from the list of installed templates...
 ![New Project Template]({{ site.baseurl }}/images/your_first_plugin_windows_cpp_01.png)
 1. Type the project name as shown above.
 You can enter a different name if you want.
 The wizard uses the project name when it creates files and classes.
 If you enter a different name, your files and classes will have a name different from that of the files and classes mentioned in this tutorial.
 Don’t forget to choose a location to store the project.
 When finished, click the *OK* button.
-1. Upon clicking *OK*, the *Overview* page of the *Rhino 5.0 Plug-In Wizard* dialog will appear.
+1. Upon clicking *OK*, the *Overview* page of the *Rhinoceros 6 Plug-In Wizard* dialog will appear.
 This page gives you an overview of the type of project that the wizard is going to create.
 ![New Project Overview]({{ site.baseurl }}/images/your_first_plugin_windows_cpp_02.png)
 1. Not that, by default, the wizard will do the following:
      1. Create a general utility plugin.
-     1. Include source file comments.
-     1. Include support for online help.
 1. If you are satisfied with the default settings, just click the *Finish* button.
 If you want to change any of these settings, click the *Next* button...
 ![Plugin Settings]({{ site.baseurl }}/images/your_first_plugin_windows_cpp_03.png)
 1. The *Plug-in Settings* page allows you to modify a number of settings used by the wizard when generating the plugin source code: